Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): madGLP Specification

 \subsection{The global\_send Predicate}

 Outgoing communication is handled by spawned goals rather than by table entries.
 This uniform approach correctly handles all cases, including forwarding when both ends of a variable pair are exported.
+The system predicate \texttt{global\_send/3} takes a reader $T$ whose value will be sent once known, a global variable name $G$ (either $\_w(p,i)$ or $\_r(p,i)$) identifying the link, and a destination agent $Q$.

 \begin{definition}[global\_send Predicate] The system predicate \texttt{global\_send/3} is defined as: